And 7 key features of successful urban agriculture.

 LAND

 Access to Land and security of tenure is a key issue in setting up new food production initiatives.
 Land negotiations can be adversarial, but they needn’t be if approached in the right spirit and with the cooperation of local authorities and landowners.
 Seek to establish a constructive dialogue with the local council and landowners.
+Both your vision and your relationships with collaborators will help with this.
 It is possible to set up new projects on land owned by local authorities, the NHS or universities, and in direct arrangements with private landowners.

 TRAINING